 Materials and Textures

 70s men’s fashion was known to be the decade when people used any or every fabric they saw or had.
-Interesting textures like corduroy, suede, satin, and denim were used when it came to clothes and in many cases bags and shoes as well.
+Interesting textures like corduroy, suede, satin, and denim were used when it came to clothes and in many cases bags and leather shoes as well.
 Thus in the modern world, those textures are used for contemporary clothing, and that surely adds a touch to the 70s fashion.

 Colors are what define the 70s men’s fashion mostly as this aspect contributed a lot to such a yearning fashion decade.
 If in today’s time, you are wearing a 70s-inspired outfit then it surely is going to have bright and bold colors.
 We know for a fact that even the daily wear outfits at that time were designed with striking colors.
 Colors like orange, yellow, pink, red, blue, green, and purple were worn by men of all ages.
 With clothing pieces of such colors, men would stand out from the crowd and fit in at the same time.